tymantrim/ONT-Compiler/README.txt

 Step 2:
-Double check to make sure everything is in the correct place and has the correct names Inside the folder "ONT Compiler" there should be three files
+Double check to make sure everything is in the correct place and has the correct names Inside the folder "ONT-Compiler-main" there should be three files
 1. ont_compiler.py
 2. ont_form.csv
 3. README.txt (this file you're reading rn)